-Speaker Meetings are held at 10.30 on specified Thursday mornings throughout the year.
-From September onwards most meetings will be in Christ Church Ministry Centre.
+Speaker Meetings are held at 10.30 on specified Thursday mornings throughout the year, either in Christ Church Ministry Centre or in Christ Church itself.
 Coffee is available in the Scout & Guide HQ (very nearby the Church and its Ministry Centre) from 09.30 to 10.15 before the meeting.
 Everyone is welcome, so bring family, friends and neighbours.

-On Thursday 5th September Harold Hoggarth will speak about The Civil War in Lancashire.
+On Thursday 5th September, at 10.30 am in Christ Church Ministry Centre, Harold Hoggarth will speak about The Civil War in Lancashire.

 Lancashire resident Harold has been delivering talks to community groups for over 12 years.
 He speaks on a wide range of topics including local history, music, theatre and puppetry, ornithology and geology.
 Through his talks he raises money for five different charities including Romania, RNLI, Bible Society, Action for Pulmonary Fibrosis and Cap (Christians Against Poverty).